Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 **Event Flow**

-Separating the generation of tickets to a background process requires some setup and orchestration.
+Separating the generation of tickets into a background process requires some setup and orchestration.
 The following diagram shows each of the steps involved with generating a ticket.